Youth & Family Ministry Degree

 Bachelor of Science (BS)

-The Youth and Family Ministry B.S. prepares graduates for career placement in ministry roles focused on adolescents and their families, with an emphasis on church-based settings.
+The Youth and Family Ministry Bachelor of Science degree prepares graduates for career placement in ministry roles focused on adolescents and their families, with an emphasis on church-based settings.
 Students in this degree are trained in Biblical patterns of generational ministry, adolescent faith development, at-risk youth mentoring, and various approaches of work and ministry programming with teens, individually, and within the larger context of family and church community.

 During the final year of their degree, students participate in a full-immersive ministry internship that provides on-site field practice in ministry.
 Graduates of the Youth and Family Ministry degree are prepared to pursue future graduate work and can expect to find employment in Youth and/or Family Ministry programs in local churches or ministry organizations.

 DID YOU KNOW?

 At Crown College, well over 90% of our new graduates are employed or continuing their education in a master’s degree program.

 The Office of Career Development at Crown is here to help you with your future career and can assist with resume development, career counseling, internships, and job placement.
 We encourage you to visit the office during your first year to begin planning your internship opportunities as well as developing a professional network.